Cheraman Juma Masjid: The first Masjid of India

 Located on National Highway-17, Cheruman Juma Masjid is an important Kerala landmark.
 The place is called Cheraman Malik Nagar in the honor of King Cheraman Perumal and Malik Bin Dinar.
 The masjid has seen some renovations over the years but the original hall and internal structure have been preserved.
 Four minarets have been added in one of the later renovations but attempts have been made to give the look and feel of the old structure in the exterior of the building.

-Cheraman Juma Masjid, as it looks like now
+Cheraman Juma Masjid, as it stands now.

 Ignore the minarets, and the small dome and you can imagine how this building would have looked like hundreds or a thousand years ago.
 The museum on site has pictures and a model of the old structure to help you imagine.
 Located on the side of the main street (now NH-17), the masjid is surrounded by shops and homes.
 It is a community institution situated well within the community.